What's Inside?

 Related: Check if you’re getting paid fairly on the 2025 Philippine Salary Guide.

-How Do I know if I Qualify for an SSS Salary Loan?
+How Do I Know If I Qualify for an SSS Salary Loan?

 Qualifying for an SSS salary loan isn’t automatic just because you’re a member.
 It’s determined by your contribution history, membership status, and outstanding obligations.
 Here’s how to check if you’re eligible: